tressacroaker/starWarsReact/README.md

 ###Final Touches

-* If you have done everything correctly, you should have a fairly crude rendering of each employee.
+* If you have done everything correctly, you should have a fairly crude rendering of each person.
 If this is the case, go ahead and add some styles.
-May the force be with you.
+Try to get all of the other things in the Star Wars API like species, vehicles, starships, etc. May the force be with you.

 ##Copyright